 Interest rates represent the reward for lending (saving) or the cost of borrowing, expressed as a percentage of the principal (the amount lent or borrowed).
 Increases in interest rates are likely to have the greatest impact on the behaviour of those who are indebted.
 Most home loans in Australia are usually offered with variable interest rates, which means that the banks can adjust the interest rate payable in line with changing economic circumstances (usually, but not always when the RBA changes the cash rate).
 An increase in interest rates will mean that indebted households (and businesses) will have less 'discretionary income' after paying interest.
-This is likely to result in a decrease in demand and a shift to the left of the demand curve for many goods and services.
+This is likely to result in a decrease in demand and a shift to the left of the demand curve for many goods and services (especially non-essential items).
 In this case, less will be purchased at each price.

-Those goods that are deemed by consumers to be less necessary may be affected more than essentials, such as food.
-In the case of retirees, a fall in interest rates can actually result in a decrease in their disposable (and discretionary income) as the interest earned on their savings will be lower.
+In the case of retirees, a fall in interest rates might result in a decrease in their disposable (and discretionary income) as the interest earned on their savings will be lower.

 There are a number of other ways (called transmission channels) that changes in interest rates can affect the demand for goods and services.
-These will be discussed in more detail as part of the analysis of monetary policy (Chapters 10 and 11).
+These will be discussed in more detail as part of the analysis of monetary policy in Chapter 9.

 When using the term discretionary income, economists are referring to the amount of disposable income that is left over (or available) after households have paid their essential bills.
-The word 'discretionary' indicates that there is some degree of choice involved in what households are spending income on.
+The word 'discretionary' indicates that there is some degree of choice involved for households.
 Therefore, spending on such non-essential items is often classified as 'discretionary spending'.
-For example, between 2019 and 2020 the price of petrol decreased by approximately 40 to 50 cents per litre.
-CommSec estimated that this decreased the average monthly spending on fuel by approximately \$35 to \$45.
-At the time, many economists were suggesting that this was equivalent to the effect of a 0.25% decrease in interest rates, because the discretionary income for the average family increased.
-While their disposable income (income received after income tax) may not have changed, the decrease in petrol price meant they had more to spend on non-essential items.
+For example, between 2021 and 2022 the price of petrol increased by approximately 40 to 50 cents per litre (due in part, to the Russian invasion of Ukraine).
+For some motorists, this represented a significant decrease in their discretionary income.
+The Federal Government responded by temporarily halving the excise tax on petrol, helping to quickly increase the discretionary income of those who had little choice but to keep driving.
+While their disposable income (income received after income tax) may not have changed, the increase in the petrol price meant they had less to spend on non-essential items.

-Other key bills paid by households that would therefore influence discretionary income, in addition to interest on mortgages, may include utility bills such as gas, electricity and water, rates and rent (for those who do not live in a home they own).
+Other key bills paid by households that would also influence discretionary income, in addition to interest on mortgages and fuel costs, may include utility bills such as gas, electricity and water, rates and rent (for those who do not live in a home they own).